fregante/chrome-webstore-upload/How to generate Google API keys.md

     alert('The refresh_token has been copied into your clipboard.
 You’re done!');
   } else {
     console.log('Copy your token:', json.refresh_token);
-    alert('Copy your refresh_token from the console output.')
+    alert('Copy your refresh_token from the console output.
+You’re done!');
   }
 }
 ```